A short bio:

 there is an increased need to identify and understand this integration and its impact

-To professors who use the third edition of Global Marketing and Advertising and the second edition of Consumer Behavior and Culture as required text, Sage Publications has opened companion websites with teaching materials: the original TV commercials and color print ads, used as illustrations in the book, power point presentations and other teaching aids.
-Contact Sage Publications at www.sagepub.com.
+of Global Marketing and Advertising or the second edition of Consumer Behavior and Culture as required text, Sage Publications has opened a companion website with teaching materials: